The 13 schools that still have a legit shot to make the College Football Playoff

 - Gregory Shamus/Getty Images

-Key games remaining: Michigan is in the middle of a 3-game stretch that started with Wisconsin, but still has Michigan State and Penn State.
-Of course, those are just appetizers for the showdown with Ohio State on the road.
+Key games remaining: Michigan still has to get by Penn State at home and Ohio State on the road.

-One thing to know: Michigan was one of the biggest winners from chaos weekend as they now control their playoff destiny.
-The Big Ten rep in the playoff will likely come down to the winner of the Ohio State-Michigan game.
+One thing to know: At the end of the day, things are pretty straight-forward now.
+The winner of SEC is in.
+Clemson is in if they win the ACC.
+Notre Dame is in if they are undefeated.
+And the winner of the Big Ten probably has the edge over the winner of the Big 12, and that will likely come down to the winner of the Michigan-Ohio State game.

 - source